ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 6| `ge-0/0/4`
 7| `ge-0/0/5`
 8| `ge-0/0/6`
 {: caption="Table 1.
-Interface names and mappings for a standalone vSRX VM" caption-side="top"}
+Interface names and mappings for a standalone vSRX VM" caption-side="bottom"}

 The following table shows information for a pair of vSRX VMs in a cluster (node 0 and node 1).